 What’s on that platter?
 Clockwise from top: Purple (well, red) onions, purple potatoes, eggplant, purple carrots, and purple asparagus from Frieda’s Produce.
 And these vivid vegetables aren’t just pretty to look at: Purple carrots, purple potatoes, and purple asparagus are all rich in anthocyanins, the antioxidant compounds found in blueberries.
 Purple asparagus is also milder and a little sweeter than regular asparagus, so it could be an easier sell to your kids.

 Where can you find these items?
 The red onions you’ll find just about anywhere.
 The purple potatoes used to be a little bit of a curiosity, but now you can find them with the regular potatoes in most well-stocked grocery stores.
 Eggplant is just about everywhere, even our farmers’ market these days.
 Purple carrots are a little harder to find but we see them all the time at Trader Joe’s packaged as “Trader Joe’s and Organic Carrots of Many Colors.”
 Purple asparagus is still a little bit of a curiosity in most parts but you may find it (or should at least ask for it) in high-end grocery stores.
-You can use this handy-dandy chart to locate a store that carries Frieda’s products.

 And lastly, how did we prepare it?
 We steamed the asparagus and the carrots (and sliced the carrots too) so they would be a little softer heading on to the grill.
 Once these two items were steamed, we sliced everything else up and brushed the slices with extra-virgin olive oil.
 Then we put it all on the grill and, watching carefully, grilled the items for two to four minutes on each side.
 (Watch for hot spots on the grill – we lost a few slices of carrots to a surprisingly hot flame.)